Portland Water Bureau

 Subscribe to receive FlashAlert messages from Portland Water Bureau.

 Since 2017, the Portland Water Bureau has detected low levels of Cryptosporidium from routine monitoring of source water.
 The Portland Water Bureau received results from ongoing monitoring from the Bull Run Watershed intake for Cryptosporidium, a potentially disease-causing microorganism.
-In the 50 liters sampled each day from December 8 to December 11, one Cryptosporidium oocyst was detected in the sample collected on December 8 and three Cryptosporidium oocysts were detected in the sample collected on December 9.
-Cryptosporidium was not detected in the samples collected on December 10 or December 11.
-Prior to this detection, Cryptosporidium was last detected from the Bull Run Watershed intake on December 4, 2024.
+In the 50 liters sampled each day from January 19 to January 22, 2025, one Cryptosporidium oocyst was detected in the sample collected on January 20.
+Cryptosporidium was not detected in the samples collected on January 19, January 21 or January 22.
+Prior to these detections, Cryptosporidium was last detected from the Bull Run Watershed intake on January 14, 2025.

 The Bull Run Watershed is Portland's primary source of drinking water.
 The Portland Water Bureau does not currently treat for Cryptosporidium, but is required to do so under drinking water regulations.
 Portland is working to install filtration by September 30, 2027 under a compliance schedule with the Oregon Health Authority.
 In the meantime, Portland Water Bureau is implementing interim measures such as watershed protection and additional monitoring to protect public health.
 Consultation with public health officials has concluded that at this time, customers do not need to take any additional precautions.